 In anticipation, some Norwegian scientists invent the technology to shrink matters as if they’re doing miniatures; houses, cars, men, women, etc. At the beginning, this project sounds brilliant as well as agreeable since the objective is noble; to save nature, mankind, and civilization AKA escape the extinction when it’s finally inevitable.
 But when the plot goes off to demoralize the fighting spirit of lower socio-economics group, we realize that the idea has gone different way without compromising.

 The idea of shrinking and making human feel as large as they were is big.
-But marrying this with the environmental and welfare issue is considerate.
+But marrying this with the environmental and welfare issue is not considerate.
 Reducing mass and volume can really save a lot of energy.
 More people get downsized also means less problem on city planning and population control.
 But this only stays on track until it’s revealed that most of the participants join in order to to enjoy the luxury they can’t afford being normal.
 The plot goes off irrelevant when the idea of downsizing is abused for interest of those selfish and naive.

 The latter is represented by Paul Safranek (Matt Damon) who’s excited about turning his some thousand dollars saving into millions.
 Apology is only accepted when his mission to make her wife, Audrey (Kristen Wiig), live financially happier, fails shortly after he’s completely downsized.
 During last minute, Audrey decides that she can’t go through the frightening procedures, leaves mini Paul heavily devastated.
 On the other hand, meet Dusan (Christoph Waltz) who enjoys the cost-cut of being small.
 Smaller Cohiba cigars, small Vodka bottles, cheaper price.
 Having saved a lot, Dusan becomes a growing Richie Rich, allowing him to be a frequent party goer in his own apartment, thus disturbing Paul living downstairs.